iatj-modpack/iatj-modpack.github.io/README.md

   To craft Eyes of Ender, you'll need an "End Catalyst".
 This item is crafted with a Nether star, a phantom membrane, two echo shards, one blaze powder, and 4 Ender pearls.<br>

-  Putting this item in a crafting table with 4 other pearls will get you 4 Eyes of Ender, but be careful, I've been told holding the catalyst may cause sickness.<br>
+  Putting this item in a crafting table with 4 other pearls will get you 4 Eyes of Ender, but be careful, holding the catalyst for extended periods of time may cause sickness.<br>

 </details>